Chautauqua

-Chautauqua (/ʃəˈtɔːkwə/ shə-TAW-kwə) is an adult education and social movement in the United States that peaked in popularity in the late 19th and early 20th centuries.
-Chautauqua assemblies expanded and spread throughout rural America until the mid-1920s.
+Chautauqua (/ʃəˈtɔːkwə/ shə-TAW-kwə) is an adult education and social movement in the United States that began in 1874 and peaked in popularity in the late 19th and early 20th centuries.
+Chautauqua assemblies expanded and spread throughout the rural United States until the mid-1920s.
 The Chautauqua brought entertainment and culture for the whole community, with speakers, teachers, musicians, showmen, preachers, and specialists of the day.
 U.S. President Theodore Roosevelt is often misquoted as saying that Chautauqua is "the most American thing in America".
 What he actually said was: "it is a source of positive strength and refreshment of mind and body to come to meet a typical American gathering like this—a gathering that is typically American in that it is typical of America at its best."
 Several Chautauqua assemblies continue to gather to this day, including the original Chautauqua Institution in Chautauqua, New York.

 History

 Postage stamp commemorating the 100th anniversary of the first Chautauqua.